Battle of Dogali: History

+Aftermath

+Following the defeat, the Italians abandoned Sahati and nearby garrisons, but it also sparked a revanchist sentiment in Italy: the newly formed Francesco Crispi cabinet sent 18,000 troops armed with modern weaponry to retake lost ground.
+While Yohannes IV send a force to oppose this new incursion, his armies were outgunned and the enemy was well entrenched in the highlands.
+Both armies clashed from March to May 1888, but the Ethiopians—faced with supply shortages and Mahdist incursions on their western border—retreated from the area, allowing the Italians to advance further.

+After advancing their way through Asmara—building new fortifications and a railway— the Italians officially established their new Eritrean colony in 1890; although they failed in the occupation of the remaining Ethiopian territory in the First Italo-Ethiopian War.
+In 1936, Fascist Italy launched a second invasion which resulted in the Italian victory and the occupation of Ethiopia, until it was liberated during WW2.

 Although Dogali was only a small victory for the Ethiopians, Haggai Erlich notes that this incident encouraged the Italians to plot with Yohanne's rival Menelik, the ruler of Shewa, to encourage his insubordination towards the Emperor.

-Italians felt that the battle of Dogali was an insult to be avenged, and started to attack Ethiopia for revenge.
-They were able to occupy Eritrea in 1887–89, although they failed in the occupation of the remaining Ethiopian territory in the First Italo-Ethiopian War.
-In 1936, Fascist Italy launched a second invasion which resulted in the Italian victory and the occupation of Ethiopia, until it was liberated during WW2.

 Modern Ethiopian celebrations

 This battle was celebrated under the Derg regime, and Mengistu Haile Mariam commemorated the centennial with much attention, including the erection of a monument topped with a red star on the battlefield.
+At the opening ceremony of the centenary commemoration in January 1987, Head of State Mengistu Haile Mariam delivered a speech praising Ras Alula and the Ethiopian soldiers, describing the battle as "a source of pride not only to Ethiopia but to the entire peoples of Africa" and calling it part of Ethiopia's resistance against European colonial powers.

 Following Eritrean independence, the monument was removed.
 Paul B. Henze diplomatically notes in a footnote, "When I crossed the battlefield in 1996, I could detect no trace of the monument."

 Erlich provides more information: when Eritrean troops gained control of the area in 1989, "a prominent commander of the Eritrean People's Liberation Front, and a former Minister of Foreign Affairs, Petros Solomon himself was delighted to blast Mengistu's monument of Ras Alula."

-This could be attributed to the fact that while Alula was an administrator appointed by Yohannes IV over part of the Eritrean highlands, he committed many atrocities against the local Biher-Tigrinya population, sowing seeds of discord.
-Observers, including Erlich and others, attribute this to Eritrean Tigrinya views of their own relationship with Ethiopia as a whole.
+This could be attributed to the fact that while Alula was an administrator appointed by Yohannes IV over part of the Eritrean highlands, Observers, including Erlich and others, attribute this to Eritrean Tigrinya views of their own relationship with Ethiopia as a whole.